 Data Visualization Types For Developers

 Data-Driven Documents or D3.
-JS is one of the most popular and important data visualization benefits in the industry right now, and for good reason.
-It uses CSS, HTML an SVG for rendering some really clever and interesting diagram and chart designs.
-This tool can pretty much handle any visualization; it has several features, looks good and has an easy and intuitive user interface.
+JS is one of the most popular and important data visualization benefits in the industry right now, and for go for a good reason, CSS, HTML, and SVG for rendering some really clever and interesting diagrams and chart designs.
+This tool can pretty much handle any visualization; it has several features, looks good, and has an easy and intuitive user interface.
 Most importantly, it is open-source and free for all.

 Although D3 does not come with pre-built charts, it does come with a gallery that presents the possibilities of data visualization importance with D3.
 However, this tool is far from perfect.
 For one, it is a tool for serious developers and can take some time to learn.
 Apart from its steep learning curve, D3 is also compatible only with browsers above Internet Explorer 9.
 If you want to present your charts on an older browser, you need to look elsewhere.

 D3.JS is a preferred data visualization importance among developers for a number of reasons.
 For one, it works on the web, unlike several other libraries that tend to lack graphics flexibility and need plugins.
 Apart from its compatibility with new technologies, D3 is also preferred for its great documentation, communities, examples, and accessibility.
 It does come with disadvantages, though.
 DOM manipulation can be really slow for large entry numbers, making D3 less suitable for large datasets.
 SVG also suffers from performance limitations when dealing with large element quantities.